JoepVanlier/JSFX/README.md

 Note that everything is permissively licensed, but if you use some of the code in your own works, I'd appreciate a mention.
 Thanks!

+#### What if I want to use the plugins in another DAW?

+If you're on Windows, you can use ReaJS: https://www.reaper.fm/reaplugs/ Note however, that while some plugins will just work, for others you have to install their ReaJS compatibility version.
+Look in the repo for reajs_compatibility.
+These plugins generally end in `_compat`.
+Note that they require the regular plugin to be installed as well, since they use the same dependencies.

 # The assortment

 ## Yutani - Bass synth